salimHarthi/anime-recommender/README.md

 ## Demo
 https://anime-recommender-salimnds.herokuapp.com/
 ## How it works
+- ### Recommendation
     It finds similar Animes based on description, genre and rating.
-The app has all the modules and it is using a data set from [kaggle](https://www.kaggle.com/marlesson/myanimelist-dataset-animes-profiles-reviews)
+- ### Finder
+    it looks for an Anime with a similar description.

 ## How to install locally
 - install the requirements.txt
 ```